Fantasia International Film Festival: 2020

+2021

+The 25th anniversary edition featured 25 feature film world premieres, 12 international and 34 North American premieres.
+Opening film: Brain Freeze.

+Cheval Noir Competition-Best Film Award was given to Voice of Silence by Hong Eui-jeong, Cheval Noir Competition-Best Actor Award took Yoo Ah-in, Best Actress – Zelda Adams (for Hellbender).
+Best Screenplay award went to The Righteous.
+Beyond the Infinite Two Minutes won the Audience prize.

-Fantasia 2022
+2022

 The 26th edition of the festival was held from 14 July to 3 August 2022.
 In the festival over 130 features and 200 shorts were screened.
 The highlight of the festival was honouring John Woo, the Hong Kong-based filmmaker, with the Career Achievement Award.